Why Start With the Why

 Habit 2 in the book The 7 habits of highly effective people is “Begin with the end in mind”.
 Or another way to look at it is when you start something if you could not fail what would your ideal end goal look like?
 Or what does success look like for me here?
 When you start running a race, don’t you want to know where the finish line is?

 The Why Guy

 Once you create this habit, the small stuff will happen so fast and naturally.
 I get to help my child with his math homework.
-Why am I doing this because I love my child dearly and I want him to help him become studious to the best of his abilities.
-Did you catch the subtle shift with stating “I get to” vs “I have to”?
-Just changing that one word with make a world of difference in your mindset.
+Why am I doing this?
+Because I love my child dearly and I want to help him become more studious to the best of his abilities.
+Did you catch the subtle shift with swapping “I get to” vs “I have to”?
+Just changing that one word will make a world of difference in your mindset.

 If you are picking up your child from school…start with the why.

 Thinking of an idea for a new start-up…start with the why.